-Social media monitoring tools such as Hootsuite or Sprout Social are great for tracking keywords and keeping on top of all of the discussions where your brand is mentioned.
+Social media monitoring tools such as Hootsuite or Sprout Social are great for tracking keywords and keeping on top of all the discussions where your brand is mentioned.

-In addition to Google Alerts, tools like KeywordTool.io and Ubersuggest by SEO expert Neil Patel can always come in handy.
+Besides Google Alerts, tools like KeywordTool.io and Ubersuggest by SEO expert Neil Patel can always come in handy.
 Where KeywordTool.io can let you do much more with the paid version, Ubersuggest is a completely free tool.

 Before conducting hashtag research, set the goals you wish to accomplish with your hashtag plan.
-Is it brand awareness, engagement, better reach or are you looking to enhance your customer relationships?
+Is it brand awareness, engagement, better reach, or are you looking to enhance your customer relationships?

 Experts say that posting once a day is a healthy number to invite a quality audience.
 Don’t bombard nor desert followers.
-If you post too many times or too few times follower engagement will suffer.
+If you post too many times or too few times, follower engagement will suffer.

 LinkedIn says that to reach 60% of your viewers, publish at least 20 posts per month.